-In 866 the Great Heathen Army of Danes took the city of Eoforwic (York), which had become the main centre of Northumbria.
+In 867 the Great Heathen Army of Danes took the city of Eoforwic (York), which had become the main centre of Northumbria.
 The Viking leaders Ivor the Boneless and Halfdan left the Northumbrians in control as a puppet regime whilst they attacked Wessex but, following an uprising, returned in 869 to expel the Kingdom of Northumberland to North of the Tyne.
-The local people of our area will have found themselves working for Danish overlords with many of them possibly taken as slaves.
-However it does seem that the Danish gradually settled the area, converted to christianity and the populations merged such that they are referred to by historians as ‘anglo-scandinavian’.
+The local people of our area will have found themselves working for Viking overlords with many of them possibly taken as slaves.
+However it does seem that the Danish and Norse gradually settled the area, converted to christianity and the populations merged such that they are referred to by historians as ‘anglo-scandinavian’.
 The local place names reflect this mixture with places such as Selby and Lumby of Danish origin whilst Saxton and Fenton are Old English and Barkston possibly a mixture of the two.

 At that time the centre of the village will have been the area around the church with Sir Johns Lane being the road to the North via Saxton and Garden lane the road from Ferrybridge and the South.
-The place where this track crossed the Mill dyke is almost certainly the origin of South Milford.
+The place where this track crossed the Mill dyke is probably the origin of South Milford.

 The area is situated on a limestone ridge and and the stone was quarried from very early times notably for buildings such as York Minster and Selby Abbey.
 Recent archaeology in Monk Fryston has shown how the stone was transported on waterways down to the Ouse and this also happened from Sherburn, using Bishop’s Dyke.
 Evidence of many old quarries can be seen in the landscape today.